oda-hub/dispatcher-app/README.md

 It is possible to receive update messages regarding the status of the jobs submitted on the mmoda platform.
 An emailing system is already provided out-of-the-box, provided that a token is used (this contains the user email address to which the updates will be sent, along with a number of other configurations, more details can be found [here](interfaces.md#user-tokens)).

-The platform now supports also the sending of messages via the [Matrix](https://matrix.org/) platform, and a dedicated messaging bot (__@mmoda-bot__) is available for receiving jobs updates.
+The platform now supports also the sending of messages via the [Matrix](https://matrix.org/) platform, and a dedicated messaging bot (__@mmoda-bot__) is available for sending jobs updates.

 All communication over Matrix happens within a **room**: for this reason, in order to receive jobs updates, one must be configured.